Jack Sparrow: Dead Men Tell No Tales

-Some time after the quest for the Fountain of Youth, Jack has reassembled a small crew, but the Black Pearl is still trapped in a bottle, his new ship the Dying Gull has never left berth, and his latest plans have met with failure.
-Meanwhile, his rival Barbossa has become the richest and most powerful pirate of the seven seas.
+Prior to the events of the film, Jack Sparrow's rival Hector Barbossa has become the richest and most powerful pirate of the seven seas, commanding a fleet of ten ships.
+Meanwhile, Jack has the Black Pearl still trapped in a bottle.
+Sparrow's new ship the Dying Gull has never left berth, and his latest plans have met with failure.

 Sparrow and his crew attempt to rob the new bank of St. Martin.
 The robbery is a success, but all the gold in it had fallen while they were dragging the locker, and Sparrow's crew abandons him.
 Despondent, Jack trades his magical compass for a drink.
-However, this betrayal of the compass releases an old enemy of Sparrow, who holds a serious grudge against him; the ruthless undead pirate hunter Captain Salazar.
+However, this betrayal of the compass releases an old enemy, who holds a serious grudge against Sparrow; the ruthless ghostly pirate hunter Captain Armando Salazar.
 Years previously, Jack had defeated Salazar by tricking him into sailing his ship into the Devil's Triangle, where Salazar and his crew were cursed to live as the undead.
 Salazar states that Jack perched in the ship's rigging like a "little bird", earning him the name "Jack the Sparrow".
-It was during this event that Jack received his compass, as well as his characteristic gear.

-While in prison, Jack is contacted by Henry Turner, the son of Will and Elizabeth, to seek his aid in finding the Trident of Poseidon.
-Remembering Elizabeth and Will from his previous misadventures, Jack agrees but not before expressing some hesitation.
-The next day, Sparrow is sentenced to be executed by guillotine (by Jack's accidental choosing), but is rescued by Henry and his crew.
-Aided by aspiring astronomer Carina, Jack and Henry attempt to locate the Trident of Poseidon, as both are in need of its power to break curses related to the sea.
+While in prison, Jack is contacted by Henry Turner, the son of Will Turner and Elizabeth Swann, who asks for aid in finding the Trident of Poseidon, as both are in need of its power to break curses related to the sea.
+The Trident could help save Sparrow from Salazar's revenge and free Will from the Flying Dutchman.
+Remembering Will and Elizabeth, expressing some hesitation, Jack agrees.
+The next day, Sparrow is sentenced to be executed by guillotine (by Jack's accidental choosing), but is rescued by his crew.
+Aided by aspiring astronomer Carina, Jack and Henry attempt to locate the Trident of Poseidon.
 Barbossa releases the Pearl from its bottle, giving them a chance to outrun Salazar.
-Jack and Barbossa discuss the fact that Carina is in truth Barbossa's long-lost daughter, whom he had left at an orphanage in order to give her a chance for a better life.
+Jack and Barbossa discuss the fact that Carina is Hector's long-lost daughter, whom he had left at an orphanage in order to give her a chance for a better life.
 Jack attempts to use the secret to blackmail Barbossa, but fails.

 They are able to track the Trident to its resting place.
 Though Salazar nearly kills Jack, they are able to destroy the Trident.
 With the destruction of the Trident, Salazar and his crew become mortal again.
 Jack, Henry and Carina escape as Barbossa sacrifices himself to kill Salazar.
 Despite their differences, Jack mourns Barbossa's death.
-Later, Jack watches Will and Elizabeth's reunion before he departs, the Black Pearl and his compass once again in his possession.
+Later, Jack watches Will and Elizabeth's reunion before he departs, sailing with the Black Pearl and his compass once again in his possession.